 As mentioned, Hiroshi Takai is in charge of directing Final Fantasy 16.
 He has previously worked on the immensely successful MMOs Final Fantasy 14: A Realm Reborn as well as Final Fantasy 11, the first online Final Fantasy title.

-Both of the MMOs do wonderfully capture the essence and charm of Final Fantasy and translate it into an online setting well, complete with compelling characters, stories and beautifully designed worlds.
+Both of the MMOs do a great job of wonderfully capturing the essence and charm of Final Fantasy and translate it into an online setting well, complete with compelling characters, stories and beautifully designed worlds.

 Who is producing the game?

-Ultimately, this information will either mean a lot to you or not depending on how much you've played or enjoyed Final Fantasy 11 and A Realm Reborn.
+Ultimately, this information will either mean a lot to you or very little depending on how much you've played or enjoyed Final Fantasy 11 and A Realm Reborn.

 Final Fantasy 16 characters and story